 The cast pan is thicker and needs more baking time, but we've also found that this results in a much more evenly cooked cake.
 The pan is created by casting melted aluminum into a mold, which creates very defined shapes.
 Your cake comes out in a beautiful shape with sharp details.

-At Boulevard Baking, we decided to only stock the Anniversary Bundt pan (pictured above) in cast aluminum pan because we really prefer this one.
-Plus, it has handles (YAY!) and a lifetime warranty.
+At Boulevard Baking, we stock the Anniversary Bundt pan (pictured above) and the Original Pro-Cast Bundt because we really prefer cast aluminum pans.
+The Anniversary Bundt has handles (YAY!) and a lifetime warranty.
 It comes in a gorgeous gold color with a silicon-based non-stick surface.
 You'll love baking with this Bundt!